jac307/documentation-Estuary/Tutorials/English-Version/Languages/CineCer0-Intro.md

 Delete image by erasing everything and pressing the play button.

-Note:

 ### Video Function

 Copy/Paste the following and press play (shift+return/enter or click on the play button)

 + `video "https://jac307.github.io/videoTextures/mariposa/01.mov"` = this line will visualize the video (represented by the URL) inside quotation marks.
-This video will appear at the center, fitting the width of the screen.
+This video will appear at the center, fitting the height of the screen.

+<img src="imgs/cinecero-03.png" width="600">

 Slightly change the URL of the above video, changing only the last number => Instead of `/01.mov`, write `/02.mov`, `/03.mov`, so on; you can choose any number from `01` to `80`.
 See how the video changes.

-<img src="imgs/cinecero-03.png" width="600">

 Delete video by erasing everything and pressing the play button.